sindresorhus/open/readme.md

 Specify the app to open the `target` with, or an array with the app and app arguments.

 The app name is platform dependent.
 Don't hard code it in reusable modules.
+Eg. Chrome is `google chrome` on OS X, `google-chrome` on Linux and `chrome` on Windows.

-#### callback(err)
+#### callback(error)

 Type: `function`

-Executes when the opened app exits.
+Called when the opened app exits.

 On Windows you have to explicitly specify an app for it to be able to wait.